RushikeshD1/Nested-comments/README.md

 - **Cancel comment/reply creation**: A user can cancel writing a comment or reply before posting it.
 - **Reset button**: A **Reset** button is available that reloads the page, effectively clearing all current comments and replies.
 - **No Edit Functionality**: Currently, the "Edit" feature is not implemented.

+## Project Link

+You can view and interact with the project on [GitHub](https://rushikeshd1.github.io/Nested-comments/)